4 Differences Between Christianity & Islam3

 For Christians, this is the biggest week of the year because we are celebrating Passion week: the week where Jesus was betrayed, arrested, crucified, and rose again from the dead.
 Millions of people around the world will celebrate Easter, millions will not.
 One large group that will not are Muslims.

 The two largest religions in the world are Christianity and Islam (Pew Research Center).
-Based on my research and interview with a local Muslim leader, Nadeem A. Siddiqi, a long-time member of the Muslim Community of Knoxville, I came up with 4 major differences between Christianity and Islam.
+Based on my research and an interview with a local Muslim leader, I came up with 4 major differences between Christianity and Islam.

 #1) A Different View of Holy Books

 Christians view the Old and New Testament as the Holy Word of God.
 Muslims view the Quran as the Holy Word of God.

 The word Quran means ‘recitation’.
 Muslims claim that the Quran has been preserved in its exact, original form in Arabic because large groups would recite it to other large groups with no variation.
 Muslims recognize the Torah (law) of Moses, Psalms of David, and Gospels of Jesus as books from God; however, they believe these writings have been corrupted over time due to many different translations.
 Muslims claim that no manuscript of the Quran in Arabic has any variation.

 Christians believe that the Bible of the Old and New Testament in Its original language (Hebrew, Greek, Aramaic) is God’s Word without error.
 Our English Bibles today are still trustworthy and sacred because of textual criticism.
 To learn more about textual criticism, check out my blog “Why Our Bibles Today are Trustworthy.”